Our Covid protocols are designed to keep our clients and guides safe, and they will be based on scientific facts and official guidelines.

 The operational definition of “prolonged” refers to a cumulative time period of 15 or more minutes during a 24-hour period.
 The presence of extenuating factors (e.g., exposure in a confined space), could warrant more aggressive actions even if the cumulative duration is less than 15 minutes.

-During this lead-up to the trip, take the steps necessary to reduce your risk, like by physically distancing, wearing a mask, and washing your hands, etc.
+During this lead-up to the trip, take the steps necessary to reduce your risk, like by physically distancing, wearing a mask, keeping your pod small, washing your hands, etc.

 If you are unwilling follow these measures, you should circle back in 2022 when it will be like 2019 again.